-- Elective (SCKX) Scientific Knowledge & Understanding (3-4 credits) 2 - Elective (SOPX) Social Phenomena II (3 credits) - ART E102 Art History II (3 credits) - ART E131 Sculpture I (3 credits) - Elective (ORAX) Oral Communication in English (3 credits) - Elective (HISX) Historical Knowledge (3 credits) - Elective (OPEN) Any course 100 or higher (3-4 credits) - Select 2 or 3 courses, with no more than one course from each group (6-9 credits) - O ART E112 Drawing II (3 credits) - o ART E109 Color Theory (3 credits), ART E157 Acrylic Painting I (3 credits), or ART E253 Oil Painting I (3 credits) - O ART E163 Ceramic Handbuilding (3 credits) - o GRA E111 Introduction to Computer Graphics (3 credits) - O ART E141 Photography I (3 credits) or ART E250 Digital Photography I (3 credits)
+Elective (SCKX) - Scientific Knowledge & Under (3-4 credits)2

+ART E131 - Sculpture I (3 credits)

+Select 2 or 3 courses, with no more than one course from each group (6-9 credits)

+- •ART E112 Drawing II (3 credits) - ART E109 Color Theory (3 credits), ART E157 Acrylic Painting I (3 credits), or ART E253 - Oil Painting I (3 credits) - •ART E163 Ceramic Handbuilding (3 credits) - •GRA E111 Introduction to Computer Graphics (3 credits) - •ART E141 Photography I (3 credits) or ART E250 Digital Photography I (3 credits)

-- 1 You are free to choose any courses at or above 100-level to complete unrestricted electives, although you may need to use some of these credits to take a math course that prepares you for the required level of math in your program.
+You are free to choose any courses at or above 100-level to complete unrestricted electives, although you may need to use some of these credits to take a math course that prepares you for the required level of math in your program.
 You should also consider using unrestricted electives to meet foreign language requirements at Central, Eastern and Western Connecticut State Universities or to begin work on completing a minor.
+Central

-Central Connecticut State University will require that you complete a minor by earning at least 18 credits in one area outside your major field; you must complete at least 9 of those minor credits at Central.
+Connecticut State University will require that you complete a minor by earning at least 18 credits in one area outside your major field; you must complete at least 9 of those minor credits at Central.
 You can also complete other General Education requirements for Central, Southern and Western Connecticut State Universities and Charter Oak State College-but not Eastern Connecticut State University.
-Your advisor will help you to determine which courses to select. - 2 At least one course in Scientific Knowledge & Understanding (SCKX) or Scientific Reasoning (SCRX) must be a 4-credit laboratory course.
+Your advisor will help you to determine which courses to select.

+2 At least one course in Scientific Knowledge & Understanding (SCKX) or Scientific Reasoning (SCRX) must be a 4-credit laboratory course.